girmamogestekle/girmamogestekle/README.md

 ### Hi there 👋, I'm Girma Moges Teklemariam
-I'm Girma from Ethiopia, and I developing several applications.
+I'm Girma from Ethiopia, and I developing several software applications using Java technologies.
 I really enjoy learning languages and frameworks like Java and Spring Boot.